RKS244256/Grade-10-Notes/Science/Biology/Biology_SNC2D0.md

 ##### Tissues In The Digestive Tract

 The entire tract is lined with **epithelial tissues**.
 On type of epithelial cell is called a **Goblet Cell** (a cell which excretes mucus).
-The mucus protects the digestive tract from enzyms and allows materials to pass smoothly along the digestive tract.
+The mucus protects the digestive tract from enzyms & allows materials to pass smoothly along the digestive tract.

-The tract also includes layers of muscles (to allow food to move through the tract), connective tissue for support, and nerve tissue to communicate with the rest of the body to notify you when you're hungry, full, etc.
+The tract also includes layers of muscles (to allow food to move through the tract), connective tissue for support, & nerve tissue to communicate with the rest of the body to notify you when you're hungry, full, etc.

 ##### Mouth

-The mouth breaks down food in 2 ways. **Mechanically** using your teeth and tongue & **Chemically** with the use of enzymes.
+The mouth breaks down food in 2 ways. **Mechanically** using your teeth & tongue & **Chemically** with the use of enzymes.

 ##### Esophagus

 The **esophagus** is a muscular tube that connects the moth to the stomach.
 The muscles are a special type iof muscles called **smooth muscle tissues**.
-These muscles can contract and relax without conscious effort.
+These muscles can contract & relax without conscious effort.
 It's movement is controlled by nerve tissue.

-Food enters the mouth then the **pharynx** (a combined passageway for food and air) which then moves into the esophagus.
+Food enters the mouth then the **pharynx** (a combined passageway for food & air) which then moves into the esophagus.
 Wavelike contractions called **peristalsis** moves food down to the stomach.

 ##### Stomach

 Mechanical & chemical digestion occur here.
-The stomach churns and moves food around which breaks it down into smaller pieces.
+The stomach churns & moves food around which breaks it down into smaller pieces.
 This is controlled by smooth muscle tissue.
 Chemically, the stomach lining cells secrete enzymes & HCl to break down food.
 The stomach has nerve cells which signal when we're full.

 ##### Small Intestines